sixxson/coffee-craft-service/API_DOCUMENTATION.md

 ### Update Order Payment Status
 -   **`PUT /orders/:id/payment-status`**
     -   **Description:** Updates the payment status of an order.
 Often used by payment gateway callbacks or manually by admins.
+Logs change to history.
     -   **Requires Authentication:** Yes (Staff or Admin role - *adjust if used by unauthenticated callback*).
     -   **Request Body:**
         ```json